-After a car accident where you’ve sustained injuries, the first priority is your health.
+After a car accident where you’ve sustained injuries, the priority is your health.
 Once you are stabilized and recovering from any injuries, you can focus on paying for the medical expenses related to your accident.
 In most cases, some form of insurance will pay for the medical bills.
 Medical payments coverage (Med-Pay) provides reasonable medical coverage for injuries sustained during an auto accident.
 Med-Pay covers the reasonable medical expenses from the crash, regardless of who was at fault.
 Additionally, Med-Pay covers everyone in your car at the time of the crash.

 Medical payments coverage fills in the coverage gaps between auto and health insurance to ensure medical bills get paid quickly.
 Med-Pay pays for accident-related medical expenses for the policyholder and their passengers regardless of fault, meaning there’s no need to wait for insurance companies to determine fault.
 Additionally, Med-Pay coverage never requires any copays or deductibles but can be used to pay deductibles and copays for health insurance.
 Without Med-Pay, the injured driver will need to rely on and wait on the at-fault driver’s liability policy (or your uninsured motorist coverage).
 Med-Pay typically covers: